• Skip to primary navigation

 What should I serve this with?

 Traditionally tteukbokki is served fried food like gimmari or kimbap so you can dip them in your spicy sauce.
-To make this a heartier meal, you can serve with white rice and more protein like Korean Pork Belly (Bossam) and Korean BBQ Short Ribs.
+To make this a heartier meal, you can serve with white rice and more protein like Korean Pork Belly (Bossam), Korean BBQ Short Ribs and Korean Pork Bulgogi.
+It also goes great with noodles like Kimchi Bibim Guksu for a crave-worthy combo.

 How should I store this?